 In Ramadan, Muslims hasten to perform good and charitable deeds, they practice fasting, giving out alms, reading Quran, increasing family connections, showing benevolence to parents and praying Taraweeh or Qiyam (night-prayers).

-Ramadan is month of blessing for every Muslim, even children, they await Ramadan; Family members gathered around dining table to break-fast (iftar), they do lot of family visits, they decorate their houses with colorful lanterns, they share in preparing meals and they go to Masjid to attend Taraweeh prayers.
+Ramadan is a month of blessing for every Muslim, even children, they await Ramadan; Family members gathered around a dining table to break-fast (iftar), they do a lot of family visits, they decorate their houses with colorful lanterns, they share in preparing meals, and they go to Masjid to attend Taraweeh prayers.

-Taraweeh or night prayer –means take rest as it is basically derived from the word (Rauh), refers to the time taken to rest between voluntarily prayers, it is a Sunnah act; i.e. recommended, not compulsory, it is performed after Ishaa prayer.
+Taraweeh or night prayer –means take rest as it is derived from the word (Rauh), refers to the time taken to rest between voluntary prayers, it is a Sunnah act; i.e., recommended, not compulsory, it is performed after Ishaa prayer.

-- Congregational prayers reward exceeds that of the individual prayers by twenty seven times, in addition it encourages Muslims to pray regularly in masjid, not only in Ramadan.
+- Congregational prayers reward exceeds that of the individual prayers by twenty-seven times, also it encourages Muslims to pray regularly in the masjid, not only in Ramadan.

-- Listening to Quran from a proper scholar, gives a chance to Muslims to stay attentive to pronunciation of Quran letters and to ponder in Allah’s words, thus increasing his faith and strengthening relationship with Allah, the creator.
+- Listening to Quran from a proper scholar gives a chance to Muslims to stay attentive to the pronunciation of Quran letters and to ponder in Allah’s words, thus increasing his faith and strengthening a relationship with Allah, the creator.

-- When Muslim concludes prayer with the Imam, he gets the reward of Qeyam in whole night in Ramadan, so he feels serenity, self-satisfaction and pleasure as he abides by what Allah has ordered.
+- When Muslim concludes prayer with the Imam, he gets the reward of Qeyam in a whole night in Ramadan, so he feels serenity, self-satisfaction, and pleasure as he abides by what Allah has ordered.